 - Check out forums and Question-based sites such as Quora, Yahoo answers and search questions related to your topic.
-You will get a bunch of questions that you can target in your content.
+You will get a bunch of questions you can target in your content.

-Writing a good content is a long process because you need to do a lot of research and invest much time in writing it.
-But, it is definitely worth your time.
+Writing good contents is a long process because you need to do a lot of research but, it is definitely worth your time.

 B. AVOID THIN CONTENT

-If you don’t know what it is, thin content means having only 200-300 words.
+If you don’t know what it is, it means contents having only 200-500 words.

 6. OPTIMIZE IMAGES

-How could we forget images?
-Images make your content more appealing and readers tend to spend more time on such pages that are visually attractive.
+Images make your content more appealing and engaging making your readers spend more time on your content.